SNACES/core/README.md

 ### Core Detection

-Please checkout branch `clustering_trials` for the latest version of core detection algorithm
+Please checkout branch `clustering_trials` for the latest version of core detection algorithm.